-Chalk grassland is sometimes called Europe’s tropical rainforest.
-It is home to an incredibly rich and diverse range of plant and insect life.
-It’s under threat, but our ranger teams are working hard to restore this vital habitat.
+Wildflower meadows on chalk downland are sometimes called Europe’s tropical rainforest.
+They're home to an incredibly rich and diverse range of plant and insect life.
+They're under threat, but our ranger teams are working hard to restore this vital habitat.

 Up to 40 species of flowering plants can be found in one square metre of chalk grassland – also called lowland calcareous grassland.
 Many species grow nowhere else, including many beautiful orchids and wildflowers.
 In turn, they attract many insects and rare butterflies such as the Adonis Blue and Duke of Burgundy.